A good life doesn't come easy... or does it?

 Don't turn anyone or anything into an enemy, and peace will be left.

-But the mind is not by design gonna make this easy.
+But the mind is not by design going make this easy.

 We give up the fight when we friend our enemy.